imclab/liz/README.md

 -   `GET /profiles`

     Get all profiles of the current users.

+    Query parameters:
+    - `validate: boolean` If true, the profiles will be validated.
+The validator will check whether the configured calendars contain availability events.
+      Default value is false.

     Returns an Array with profiles like:

     ```js
     [